Sergei Rachmaninoff: 1873–1885: Ancestry and early years

-Rachmaninoff was born on into a family of Russian aristocracy in the Russian Empire.
+Rachmaninoff was born on into a family of Russian aristocracy.
 (Note: While the Library of Congress lists Rachmaninoff's birthdate as 1 April, his birthdate is listed as on his grave, and he himself celebrated his birthdate on 2 April.)
 The family tradition claims descent from a legendary Vasily, nicknamed "Rachman", a supposed grandson of Stephen III of Moldavia.
 Rachmaninoff's family had strong musical and military leanings.
 His paternal grandfather, Arkady Alexandrovich, was a musician who had taken lessons from Irish composer John Field.
 His father, Vasily Arkadievich Rachmaninoff (1841–1916), was a retired army officer and amateur pianist who married Lyubov Petrovna Butakova (1853–1929), the daughter of a wealthy army general who gave him five estates as part of her dowry.
 The couple had three sons: Vladimir, Sergei and Arkady and three daughters; Yelena, Sofia and Barbara; Sergei being their third child.

 Rachmaninoff was born in the family estate in the village of Semyonovo, near Staraya Russa, Novgorod Governorate.
 His birth was registered in the Semyonovo church book.
-After Sergei turned four, the family moved to another house in Oneg estate, about 110 mi north of Semyonovo, and the Semyonovo estate was sold in 1879 by Rachmaninoff's father.
-Young Sergei Rachmaninoff was raised in Oneg estate from age four until aged nine, and he mistakenly cited it as his birthplace in his adult life.
+After Sergei turned four, the family moved to their estate in Oneg, about 110 mi north of Semyonovo, where he was raised until the age of nine.
+He mistakenly cited it as his birthplace in his adult life.
 Rachmaninoff began piano and music lessons organized by his mother at age four.
-She noticed his ability to reproduce passages from memory without a wrong note.
-Upon hearing news of the boy's gift, Arkady suggested she hire Anna Ornatskaya, a piano teacher and recent graduate of the Saint Petersburg Conservatory, to live with the family and give the young Sergei formal piano lessons.
+She noticed his ability to correctly reproduce passages from memory and upon hearing news of the boy's gift, Arkady suggested she hire Anna Ornatskaya, a piano teacher and recent graduate of the Saint Petersburg Conservatory, to live with the family and give the young Sergei formal piano lessons.
 Rachmaninoff dedicated his famous romance for voice and piano "Spring Waters" from 12 Romances, Op.
 14, to Ornatskaya.

-Rachmaninoff's father, who wanted him to be trained by the Page Corps and then join the military, had to sell the five estates one by one to pay his debts due to his financial incompetence and therefore could not afford an expensive military career for him.
+Rachmaninoff's father wanted him to be trained by the Page Corps and then join the military, but financial incompetence forced him to sell the family's five estates to pay off debts and therefore could not afford his expensive military career.
 His older brother Vladimir was sent to an ordinary military college.
 The last estate in Oneg was auctioned off in 1882, and the family moved to a small flat in Saint Petersburg.
 In 1883, Ornatskaya arranged for Rachmaninoff, then 10, to study music at the Saint Petersburg Conservatory under her former teacher, Gustav Kross.
-Later that year, his sister Sofia died at the age of 13 of diphtheria, and his father left the family for Moscow.
-His maternal grandmother Sofia Litvikova Butakova, a widow of General Butakov, stepped in to help raise the children, took care of household expenses and with particular focus on their religious life, regularly taking Rachmaninoff to Russian Orthodox Church services where he first encountered liturgical chants and church bells, two features he would incorporate in his compositions.
+Later that year, his sister Sofia died at the age of 13 of diphtheria, and his father, described by Rachmaninoff as a "compulsive gambler, a pathological liar and a skirt chaser", left the family for Moscow.
+His maternal grandmother, Sofia Litvikova Butakova, a widow of General Butakov, stepped in to help raise the children, covered household expenses, and, with particular focus on their religious life, regularly took Rachmaninoff to Russian Orthodox Church services, where he first encountered liturgical chants and church bells, two features he would incorporate in his compositions.